Time According to Western Science

 In the Buddhist teachings, we were talking about how time is the interval between the experience of a cause and the experience of an effect, and so we’re talking about experience here.
 Whereas from the Western point of view, you’re talking about information that is transmitted which would allow you to have an experience at two different… well, you can’t say it’s at two different times, but which would allow you to experience a cause and experience an effect.

-So then of course the question is (and this came up in our discussion of the existence of external phenomena or not): Is the information coming from an external causal event, like a person eating on Mars, and then we know the result of that later on (so there’s a time interval)?
-Or is the information coming from our own mental continuum?
-Or where is this information coming from?
+Then, of course, the question is (and this came up in our discussion of the existence of external phenomena or not): Is the information coming from an external causal event, like a person eating on Mars, and then we know the result of that later on (so there’s a time interval)?
+Is the information coming from our own mental continuum?
+Where is this information coming from?
 But it’s this whole idea of information.
-And whatever that information is, the information is encoded in light?
+Whatever that information is, the information is encoded in light?
 Or what is the information?
-What is information?
 That’s a difficult question, and perhaps you can answer that from informatics.
 Science is also dealing with the question of: What’s the connection between cause and effect?
 Is it an information connection?
 What is it?

 What type of phenomenon is it?
 Is it a form of physical matter?
 Is it a way of being aware of something?
 Is it neither?
 Is it a static fact?
 Is it affected by things?
 Where would you put it in the Buddhist classification scheme of knowable phenomena?